sinProject-Inc/talk/docs/50-git/30-git-branches-and-commits.md

 description: Write the issue number and issue title in kebab-case, connected with a hyphen.
 ---

+## Branching Strategy

+At first, we employed git-flow and managed multiple branches such as develop, feature, release, hotfix, and master.
+However, after years of operation and trial and error, we now simply use only the main branch as the integration branch and topic branches.

 ## Git branch naming conventions

 Write the issue number and issue title in kebab-case, connected with a hyphen.